-Let us now introduce the quantities that play a central role in the computation of scaling limits of spin-spin correlations, appearing as the limits of their discrete logarithmic derivatives in Theorem~\ref{thm:log-derivatives}. \begin{defn} We define the complex number $\mathcal{A}_\Omega(a;a_1,\dots,a_k)=\mathcal{A}_{[\Omega,a;a_1,\dots,a_k]}$ as the coefficient in the asymptotic expansions
+Let us now introduce the quantities that play a central role in our computations of scaling limits of spin correlations, as they will turn out to be the limits of discrete logarithmic derivatives in Theorem~\ref{thm:log-derivatives}. \begin{defn} We define the complex number $\mathcal{A}_\Omega(a_1,\dots,a_n)=\mathcal{A}_{[\Omega,a_1,\dots,a_n]}$ as the coefficient in the expansion